25 January 2023

 Expanding your family is an exciting time, but it can be daunting too.
 There are many steps to preparing for a baby’s arrival, as well as the adjustment to your lifestyle (and finances) when the newest member of your family arrives.
 As such, the pressures of financial planning is often top-of-mind.
 But it doesn’t need to be complicated.

-1 - Find and consolidate your super
+Find and consider consolidating your super

 If you or your partner are planning to take time away from work when your child arrives, or you’re already on parental leave, it might help to locate any lost super and consolidate it all in one place.
 This could save you on fees, avoid duplicate insurance policies, and make it a little easier to get visibility of your balance.
 Knowing how much you have makes it easier to decide if you’ll need to top up your balance while you’re not working, or working less.